fdrennan/sta309/r-help/03-quantitative-data.md

 	> plot(data$X., type="l")

-`tapply` is an R command that you might nd useful.
+`tapply` is an R command that you might find useful.
 The function takes as arguments X, which is a quantitative variable, INDEX, which is a categorical variable, and FUN, which is an R function. tapply applies the R function to X for each category in INDEX.
-For example, below we create a table that computes the mean of the ages for white and non-whites in the GSS data.
+For example, below we create a table that computes the mean of the ages by race in the GSS data.

 	> tapply(GSS$Age, GSS$Race, median)